 Why PGP?

 Email is a lot like sending a postcard: Anyone who picks it up along the way can give the message a read.
-It takes some getting used to, but PGP (Pretty Good Privacy) can help address this problem.
+It takes some getting used to, but PGP, or Pretty Good Privacy, can help address this problem.

 PGP allows users to encrypt messages and files to specified recipients.
-While it can be used to send encrypted messages over other channels, it's most commonly used over email.
-Users generate a public key, a file which can be used to encrypt messages and can be shared publicly, and a private key, a file used to decrypt messages, and must be kept secret.
+While it can be used to send encrypted messages over other channels, it’s most commonly used over email.
+Users generate a public key, a file that can be used to encrypt messages and can be shared publicly, and a private key, a file used to decrypt messages and that must be kept secret.
 This arrangement allows savvy users to email newsrooms securely.

 Speaking to the tradeoffs